-The De'Longhi EC685M offers a manual espresso brewing experience in a small package, and makes some pretty tasty shots to boot.
-However, the lack of a grinder and its price point bring up some extra considerations before you buy.
+The De'Longhi EC685M or Dedica DeLuxe offers a manual espresso brewing experience in a small package and makes some pretty tasty shots to boot.
+However, the lack of a grinder adds an extra consideration to consider before you buy.

-Earning an above average taste score if 7 out of 10, the EC685M was able to pull a nice and robust shot in our testing.
+Earning an above-average taste score, the Dedica was able to pull a nice and robust shot in our testing.
 This machine's espresso did taste slightly watery when compared to that of the highest performing machines, but it was still stiff enough that it satisfied that craving for the concentrated punch of a good espresso.
 We found it easy to get some good foam for a cappuccino with the built-in steam wand, but the texture of its steamed milk left a little bit to be desired.

 Ease of Use

-Thanks to a well-written instruction manual and very little assembly required, we had this machine out of the box and heating up water for the first brew in less than 10 minutes.
+The Dedica was again right around average in our ease of use testing.
+Thanks to a well-written instruction manual and very little required assembly, we had this machine out of the box and heating up water for the first brew in less than 10 minutes.

 Like any semi-automatic machine, it will take a newcomer a bit to get used to manually tamping and brewing espresso.
-Beyond that, the interface is fairly intuitive, and the steam wand's setting are conveniently labeled 'hot milk' and 'cappuccino' indicating how much foam each setting will produce.
+Beyond that, the interface is fairly intuitive, and the steam wand settings are conveniently labeled 'hot milk' and 'cappuccino' indicating how much foam each setting will produce.

 Ease of Cleaning

-The portafilter tended not to build up too much coffee gunk when pulling a shot, so wiping it off was pretty easy.
-The Steam wand also easily bras down into multiple pieces and is dishwasher safe.
+The Dedica is relatively painless when it comes to clean up.
+The portafilter tends not to build up too much coffee gunk when pulling a shot, so wiping it off is pretty easy.
+The steam wand also easily breaks down into multiple pieces and is dishwasher safe.
 Even if you forget to wipe it off a few times and you get some buildup, you can just toss it in the dishwasher.

 The descaling process took us just 27 minutes and was very clearly described in the user manual.
-However, we didn't feel like we could leave the machine alone to do its thing while descaling, so our attention was required for most of those 27 minutes.
+However, we didn't feel like we could leave the machine alone to do its thing while descaling, so our attention was required for most of that time.

-Here again, the EC685M was a bit above average, earning a 7 out of 10.
-We were able to get it to make some nice foam to top off a cappuccino, but its stem milk didn't quite get that creamy texture that we wanted.
+Here again, the Dedica DeLuxe performed a bit above average.
+We were able to make some nice foam to top off a cappuccino, but its steamed milk didn't quite get that ideal creamy texture.

-It's kind of hard to peg the EC685M's value.
-First off, it lists for $430, but often sells for considerably less.
-This is still good for a manual machine that performed so well.
-If you're going to pay full price, we strongly feel that both the Breville Infuser offers better performance per dollar.
-However, if you can find the EC685M on sale it is a good deal for a nice semi-automatic machine.
+It's kind of hard to peg the value of this machine.
+It sells for a good price for a semi-automatic machine that performs well.
 Just remember you'll either have to invest in a nice grinder as well or commit to buying specialty pre-ground espresso coffee.

-The De'Longhi EC685M offers fairly good performance and the full espresso brewing experience for those that really want to learn the ways of the barista.
+The De'Longhi Dedica DeLuxe offers fairly good performance and a full espresso brewing experience for those that really want to learn the ways of the barista.
 However, there are both better and more convenient machines in the same price range.

 — Max Mutter and Steven Tata